joaobxavier/shotgun_scientific_data/README.md

 <ul>
    <li>Plot and compare the stool composition between 16S and metagenome of the samples from a single patient.
-    CAUTION: This script load the output from kraken2 of patric database and create a .mat file for each sample.
+    </li> *CAUTION: This script load the output from kraken2 of patric database and create a .mat file for each sample.
 This step is time consuming and takes >1 hour.
 When this is done, the variable 'rewriteShotgunAbundances' can be set to a value != 1, the script will read from a saved csv file.
+   </li> This script does not include the (U)nclassified reads from PATRIC output.
    <li> Compare the relative abundance in different stool consistency of each taxa. </li>
 </ul>